 “A lot of businesses will fund retirement plans using whole life insurance because they can use the death benefit as ‘key man’ or ‘key person’ insurance while the employee or key executives are still working,” says Huntley.
 “The advantage being that when the employee leaves, they’ll have a cash value account that acts as a supplemental retirement plan for the owner of the business.”

-While whole life insurance sounds good on paper, there are other options that can better fit your personal and financial goals.
+While whole life insurance sounds good on paper and appears to offer more peace of mind over term policies, there are other options that can better fit your personal and financial goals.

-The following permanent policies include a savings component and have their own set of rules that set them apart from traditional life insurance:
+The following permanent coverage policies include a savings component and have their own set of rules that set them apart from traditional whole life insurance:

 |Types of Whole Life Insurance Policies|